tylerjosephrose/Euchre/README.md

 # Euchre
-This is Euchre the good way back in the Midwest!
+This is Bid Euchre the good way back in Midwest Ohio!

 This is starting out as a program to be run in terminal or command prompt.

+Currently runs the full game with the user playing all four hands.
-Currently supports one round of play with default of hearts as trump.
-Will add support for bidding as well as full games Also looking to support AI for all but the main player (YOU!)
+Also looking to support AI for all but the main player (YOU!)